ezrpg-legacy/ezrpg-1.0.x/README.md

 4. We will review your changes, and accept them if they fix the problem without causing any problems.

 ## Support
 Need some help?
-Check out the [ezRPG Forums](http://www.makewebgames.com/forumdisplay.php/328-ezRPG and http://www.ugragames.ru/forums/)
+Check out the [ezRPG Forums - EN](http://www.makewebgames.com/forumdisplay.php/328-ezRPG), [ezRPG Forums - RU](http://www.ugragames.ru/forums/)

 ## Installation